ubccr/xdmod-python/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The appropriate labels have been added to the pull request
 - [ ] Running the automated tests (see `docs/developing.md`) produces no errors
 - [ ] Updates have been made to the `xdmod-notebooks` repository as necessary, and the notebooks all run successfully
+- [ ] The changes in this PR have been ported/backported to other branches as needed